 \subsection{SMBH mass, Eddington Ratios, and BHAR}

-About 90\% of the broad-emission-line AGNs (type 1) in the main sample (i.e. 34\% of the full main sample) have a spectrum of sufficiently high signal-to-noise to derive reliable virial SMBH masses ($\mbh$).
-Note that the AGN luminosities for targets detected in the X-ray hard band only are lower limits.
+About 90\% of the optical type 1 (broad-emission-line) AGNs in the main sample (i.e. 34\% of the full main sample) have a spectrum of sufficiently high signal-to-noise to derive reliable virial SMBH masses ($\mbh$).
+Note that the AGN luminosities for targets detected only in the X-ray hard band are lower limits.
 The virial SMBH masses are commonly expressed as \citep[e.g.][]{dai14}:

-where $\msun$ is the solar mass, FWHM is the full-width-at-half-maximum of the emission line profile, and ${\rm \lambda L_{\lambda}}$ is the continuum luminosity at 5100$\AA$ (${\rm H{\beta}}$, \halpha), 3000$\AA$ (\mgii), and 1350 $\AA$ (\civ), respectively.
+where $\msun$ is the solar mass, FWHM is the full-width-at-half-maximum of the emission line profile, and ${\rm \lambda L_{\lambda}}$ is the continuum luminosity at 5100$\AA$ (\hbeta, \halpha), 3000$\AA$ (\mgii), and 1350 $\AA$ (\civ), respectively.
 The term $\lambda L_{\lambda}$ is used as a proxy for the radius of the broad line region \citep{kaspi00, bentz13}.
 The coefficients $a$ and $b$ are empirical values based on SMBH masses determined via the reverberation mapping method, and $c$ normally has a fixed value of 2 \citep[e.g.][]{vp06}, which exemplifies the virial nature of the broad line region ($\mbh \propto G v^2 R^{-1}$).
-Here we used the FWHM (in $\kms$) of the continuum subtracted emission line as the line width proxy.
-We adopted the IDL line fitting procedures from \citet[][Sec 3]{dai14} for \civ\ (0.660, 0.53, 2.0), \mgii\ (0.740, 0.62, 2.0), \hbeta\ (0.672, 0.61, 2.0), and \halpha\ (0.522, 0.64, 2.06) lines; in brackets are the parameter (a, b, c) sets from \citet{vp06, shen11, md04, gh05}, respectively.
+Here we use the FWHM (in $\kms$) of the continuum subtracted emission line as the line width proxy.
+We adopt the IDL line fitting procedures from \citet[][Sec 3]{dai14} for \civ\ (0.660, 0.53, 2.0), \mgii\ (0.740, 0.62, 2.0), \hbeta\ (0.672, 0.61, 2.0), and \halpha\ (0.522, 0.64, 2.06) lines; in brackets are the parameter sets (a, b, c) from \citet{vp06, shen11, md04, gh05}, respectively.